by Natalie Nera

 Oksana must have slipped into a much deeper slumber than usual, when someone shook her body.

-Pasha’s face near her, his breath smelling of rot, cigarettes, and vodka.
+She managed to pull open her heavy eyelids and found Pasha’s face near hers, his breath smelling of rot, cigarettes, and vodka.

 “You have to help Lena.
 She’s in trouble.”

 “Who is Lena?”
-Oksana struggled to stand; weakness embraced her body, the sleep being the only source of any energy.
+Oksana struggled to stand; weakness embraced her body, her interrupted sleep being her only source of energy.

 Pasha did not answer but dragged Oksana across the floor of resting torsos and limbs.
 The woman was breathing heavily.
 Then she paused.
 Again.